Moderate Party: Moderate Party (1969–present)

 Carl Bildt, leader of the party between 1986 and 1999, was Prime Minister between 1991 and 1994.
 In addition he was Foreign Minister between 2006 and 2014.

 By 1968, the dominance of the Social Democratic Party and 24 years of trailing the liberal People's Party among the opposition bloc had pushed the party to the edge of political relevance.
 Seeking to shed its conservative image, in 1969, the party changed its name to the Moderate Coalition Party (Moderata samlingspartiet, generally just referred to as Moderaterna) or just the Moderate Party.

 In 1970, Gösta Bohman was elected leader of the Moderate Party.
 During his leadership the party continued its gradual movement from nationalist traditionalist conservatism towards internationalist liberal conservatism, calling for Swedish membership in the EEC since the 1960s and in practice adopting most policies affiliated with classical liberalism.
 It also adopted a much more liberal social outlook, which was seen as a key factor in the foundation of the Christian Democratic Gathering in 1964, a socially conservative party.
 Bohman proved a successful leader, and helped lead the non-socialist opposition to victory in the 1976 election.

 The Moderate Party joined the government under Thorbjörn Fälldin, with Gösta Bohman as Minister of Economy.
-The non-socialist parties managed to remain in power until 1982 in different constellations, but the election of 1979 again made the Moderate Party become the second most popular after the Social Democrats, a position it has held since then.
+The non-socialist parties managed to remain in power until 1982 in different constellations, but the election of 1979 again made the Moderate Party become the second most popular after the Social Democrats, a position it held between then and 2022.
 Gösta Bohman was in 1981 replaced by Ulf Adelsohn.

 In 1986, Carl Bildt was elected leader of the party.
 A son-in-law of Bohman, he managed to lead the party to an election victory in 1991.
 The Moderate Party led a center-right coalition between 1991 and 1994, with Bildt serving as the first conservative Prime Minister since Arvid Lindman.
 The cabinet of Carl Bildt did much to reform the Swedish government: they cut taxes, cut public spending, introduced voucher schools, made it possible for counties to privatize health care, liberalised markets for telecommunications and energy, and privatised former publicly owned companies (further deregulations and privatisations were carried out by the following Social Democratic Cabinet of Göran Persson).
 The negotiations for membership with the European Union were also finalized.

 Fredrik Reinfeldt, leader of the party between 2003 and 2015.